News Machine

 2013, computer, cell phones, loudspeaker, tape recorder, crt monitor, video camera, antenna, radio, microphone, thermal printer, lighting stands, custom brackets, photo backdrop.

-achine's twitter account; and the text of the tweet is then read out loud via a text to speech program through a megaphone.
-A tape recorder in front of the megaphone records this emission, and translates the audio to text using speech to text software.
+The installation is activated by a participant tweeting to the News Machine's Twitter account, and the text of the tweet is then read out loud via a text-to-speech program through a megaphone.
+A tape recorder in front of the megaphone records this emission, and translates the audio to text using speech-to-text software.

 Created for Colors Magazine edition #86, 'Making the News'

-Concept initiated by Felipe Rocha
+Cover Concept Felipe Rocha

 Production Mauro Bedoni